 Financial liabilities are classified as either financial liabilities at fair value through profit or loss or other financial liabilities.
 The Company determines the classification of its financial liabilities at initial recognition.
 All financial liabilities are recognized initially at fair value, net of transaction costs except for those carried at fair value through profit or loss which are measured initially at fair value.

-The financial liabilities include accounts payables and accrued liabilities, promissory notes payable and long-term debt.
+The financial liabilities include accounts payables and accrued liabilities, promissory notes payable, contingent consideration and capital lease obligations.